On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Embedding Einstein Four-Manifolds as Minimal Submanifolds

 \end{theorem}

-\begin{proof} The first statement follows directly from Jensen's Theorem.
-The second is a consequence of Song’s conjecture (assuming it holds), and the third is a corollary of Takahashi’s result for compact symmetric spaces. \end{proof}
+\begin{proof} The first statement follows directly from Derdzinski's theorem which is built on Jensen's original theorem, and the second is a corollary of Takahashi’s result for compact symmetric spaces. \end{proof}

+This synthesis of symmetry and minimality reveals a surprising unity between seemingly disparate domains.
+Through the lens of Takahashi’s theorem and the vision of Derdzinski building on the prior work of Jensen, Einstein four-manifolds emerge not merely as solutions to variational problems, but as participants in a broader geometric narrative.
+One where curvature, symmetry, and immersion speak in harmony.